 Tax law has a profound impact on our business.
 Our offerings to members, Clients, and Network Partners consist primarily of services enabled, mandated, or advantaged by provisions of U.S. tax law and regulations.
-We believe that the present direction of U.S. tax policy is favorable to our business, as evidenced for example by recent regulatory action and bipartisan policy proposals to expand the availability of HSAs.
-However, changes in tax policy are speculative, and may affect our business in ways that are difficult to predict.
+Changes in tax policy are speculative, and may affect our business in ways that are difficult to predict.